KSXGitHub/add-two-number-strings/CONTRIBUTING.md

   * `git clean --dry-run` is absolutely safe, use it double-check the decision about to be made
   * `git clean --interactive` to make decision for every file individually
   * `git clean --force`: You must be absolutely certain that you won't regret after this
-  * [VS Code](https://code.visualstudio.com/) has an option called 'Discard All Changes'
+  * [VS Code](https://code.visualstudio.com/) has a feature called 'Discard All Changes'

 ## Project structure